How to use a USB stick for both Slackware15-Live and storing data

 $ mount /dev/sdX2 /mnt

 it seems to work fine.
-I finally dug in the init script and following the lines of bash code I found out the init script automatically get the filesystem and execute a command similar to:
+I finally dug into the init script and following the lines of bash code I found out the init script automatically gets the filesystem and executes a command similar to:

 $ mount -t ext2 /dev/sdX2 /mnt

-That is how I came out with that three partitions layout.
+That is how I came out with that three-partition layout.

 Use only two FAT partitions in the layout of the USB drive

-If you find my three-partitions layout more as a work-around rather than a solution I feels that too.
-At the moment it is good enough and I am keeping that way, but the next time I will address the issue at the root.
+If you find my three-partition layout more as a workaround rather than a solution I feel that too.
+At the moment it is good enough and I am keeping it that way, but the next time I will address the issue at the root.
 Rather than changing the filesystem of the partition that holds the ISO image, you can rebuild the initrd including the exFAT module.

 It should be as simple as this (use the root user):